senthilcaesar/BWH/README.md

 ```
 java -jar shinyproxy-2.6.1.jar --server.port=9191
 ```
-less than 10 seconds later, you can point your browser to <p style='color:red'>http://localhost:9191</p>.and use your Shiny apps!
+less than 10 seconds later, you can point your browser to <font color="red">http://localhost:9191</font>.and use your Shiny apps!